Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- The paper is arranged around classroom teaching and tutorials, recommended food-related
+The paper is arranged around classroom teaching and tutorials, and recommended food-related films.

 Assessment involves three major assignments (students can choose to only do two out of three of these), which address each of the following three issues: historical dynamics of global food, contemporary crises of industrial food, strategic interventions in food politics.

-There is no final exam for the course. .
+There is no final exam for the paper.

 - The paper does not use a single textbook, but collected readings and documentaries about key topics in the paper are made available through Blackboard.